-Your 60s are considered your golden years, a time to relish what you’ve earned.
-To enjoy yourself, let go, start a new hobby and make the most of your newfound free time.
+Your 60s are considered your golden years, a time to enjoy yourself, let go, start a new hobby, and make the most of your newfound free time.

 Pop Up GP‘s Dr. Deepak Gaur highlights the importance of health assessments in “mitigating the risk of serious medical conditions” and “diagnosing these issues as early as possible so that individuals have the best possible health outcomes.”

 “Everyone over 60 years old should have comprehensive health assessments that include a General Practitioner taking a history of any symptoms, performing a physical examination, ordering baseline tests, and ensuring patients are integrated into screening initiatives such as the National Bowel Cancer Program,” he said.